 - Low Back Pain – Everyone wants the magical panacea for low back pain.
 It may well just be the posterior adrenal activation point.
 Never mind affecting calf length.
 Get involved to sort back pain!
 For the non-technical this a little magic button stolen from Chinese Meridians.
 It’s buried within the muscles either side of your low back and seems to be responsible for a whole lot of back pain.

 - Developing Clinical Intuition – You start thinking in different ways very quickly.
 Previously if I’d have seen a client clenching their jaw I wouldn’t have thought twice about it.
-Now it leads me down a whole other path of clinical reasoning.
+Now it leads me down a whole new path of clinical reasoning.
 And it’s fun.
 It gives you a platform from which you can grow and further expand your clinical knowledge.
 I think my favourite one still to date is fixing someone’s right knee by rubbing their left temple!
 It took me a while to justify it, but I got there.

 This approach can be applied all over the body.
 Desensitise the area using the muscle activation approach to bio-mechanics and then any localised work you do simply works better.
-Of course in many cases by the time you’ve been through your Activations you don’t need to touch ‘the bit that hurt’ at all.
+Of course in many cases by the time you’ve been through your muscle activations you don’t need to touch ‘the bit that hurt’ at all.

-What Can It Do For Me?
+What Can Be Activated Muscle Activation Technique Do For Me?